 Unfortunately, the system requirements rarely make any mentioning of the type of motherboard to choose.
 Below we have a short guide on how to choose the right Photo Editing motherboard.

 What to Look For in the Right Motherboard for Photo Editing?

-There is no need to invest in a premium heavy duty motherboard.
-You ca stick with much simpler models.
+There is no need to invest in a premium heavy duty motherboard particularly if your overall build is mid range.
+You can stick with much simpler models.

 You don’t need a lot of PCIe expansion slots.
 Just a single PCIe X16 slot for graphics card is more than enough.
 More PCIe X16 slots only make sense when you have to install two more graphics card and that is hardly necessary for photo editing.

-Other than that, since you will not be overclocking, you don’t need to invest in boards that feature premium features like high quality VRMs, large heatsinks, and a high phase power design.
+Other than that, since many photo editors rarely overclock, you don’t need to invest in boards that feature premium features like high quality VRMs, large heatsinks, and a high phase power design.

 Secondly, motherboards with aesthetic features such beautiful heatsinks, and LED lightening tend to cost most.
 You don’t need that either.